Kay Firth-Butterfield

-Kay Firth-Butterfield is a lawyer, professor, and author specializing in the intersection of artificial intelligence, international relations, and AI ethics.
-She is currently serving as the head of AI and machine learning at the World Economic Forum.
+Kay Firth-Butterfield is a lawyer, professor, and author specializing in the intersection of artificial intelligence, international relations, Business and AI ethics.
+She is the CEO of the Centre for Trustworthy Technology which is a Member of the World Economic Forum's Forth Industrial Revolution Network.
+Before starting her new position Kay was the head of AI and machine learning at the World Economic Forum.
 She was an adjunct professor of law at the University of Texas at Austin.
+In 2024, she was appointed a non-resident fellow with the Future of Work and Innovation Economy initiative at the think-tank New America Foundation.

-Firth-Butterfield is the writer of two books: Human Rights and Human Trafficking and Laws on Human Trafficking, the latter co-authored with Tina Miranda.
-She also wrote articles and gave speeches on the topics of AI, law, international relations, AI ethics and AI for business and government transformation.
+Firth-Butterfield has authored of two books: Human Rights and Human Trafficking and Laws on Human Trafficking, the latter co-authored with Tina Miranda.
+She has also written numerous articles and given speeches on the topics of AI, law, international relations, AI ethics and AI for business and government transformation.

 Education

-Firth-Butterfield graduated with a Bachelor of Arts in law and social science from the University of Sussex.
-She attended St. Mary's University for her further studies, where she received a Master's degree in international relations and a Master of Laws.
+Firth-Butterfield graduated with a Bachelor of Laws (LL.B.) in the School of Social Science, Law and International Politics at the University of Sussex.
+She also attended St. Mary's University for her further studies, where she received a Master's of International Relations, Conflict and Security and a Master of Laws.
+She has also completed Law Society Exams of the Law Society of England and Wales, and a Barrister of Law certification at the Inns of Court School of Law.

 Career

 Firth-Butterfield started her career as a barrister and part-time judge in the United Kingdom.
 Over time, she began to research more topics about the future of law, including the impact of AI, and specialized more at the intersection of AI and policy.
-More recently, she has served as an adjunct professor of law at the University of Texas at Austin, where she co-founded the AI-Austin initiative with the Robert S. Strauss Center for International Security and Law.
-Firth-Butterfield is currently an Associate Fellow at the Leverhulme Center for the Future of Intelligence at the University of Cambridge and heads the AI and machine learning executive committee at the World Economic Forum.
+More recently, she has served as an adjunct professor of law at the University of Texas at Austin, where she co-founded the Responsible AI Institute.
+Firth-Butterfield is currently an Associate Fellow at the Leverhulme Center for the Future of Intelligence at the University of Cambridge.

 She has advised governments, think tanks, and nonprofits about artificial intelligence law, ethics, and policy.
 She established an AI ethics advisory panel at Lucid.ai in 2014, which has since included AI experts like Murray Shanahan, Max Tegmark, and Derek Jinks.
 Since 2015, she has served as the Executive Committee Vice Chair of IEEE's Global Initiative on Ethical Considerations in the Design of AI and Autonomous Systems.
 She has also served on Lord Chief Justice’s advisory panel on AI and law, the advisory board for UNESCO's International Research Centre on AI, and AI4ALL's advisory board.

+In 2023, Kay Firth-Butterfield became the CEO of Good Tech Advisory, an organisation driving business transformation through the benefits of AI and frontier technologies.